 Since 1999, Jewish Coalition for Literacy(JCL) participants from all over the community have learned firsthand how reading can bring people together.
 Through the program, sponsored by the Community Relations Department, more than two hundred reading coaches – middle school, high school, and college students as well as adults and senior citizens – work with inner-city students in kindergarten through third grade on reading skill development.
 Each of the younger students from the Albany, Schenectady, and Troy school districts has been identified as reading below grade level.

 This program provides one-on-one committed volunteer reading coaches to address the increasing challenge of reading competence for the youngest students in inner-city schools.

-The reading coaches work a minimum of one hour a week with students who have reading problems or are reading below grade level, or need encouragement in life while helping promote the love of reading.
+The reading coaches generally volunteer one hour a week with students who have reading needs, are reading below grade level, or need encouragement in life while helping promote the love of reading.

 The Books for Kids program provides free books for the students to read and share with their families.
 The reading coaches serve as a supportive role model demonstrating a love of reading and imprinting a positive attitude on their students.